mikayelgr/WinTCacheMulti/README.md

 > For reference, see: <https://www.tmurgent.com/TmBlog/?p=3618&utm_source=chatgpt.com>

 The `svchost.exe` created many non-exclusive file locks on the shared memory file.
-In my understanding, there might be a "virtual" file locking mechanism, which doesn't directly lock the thumbnail caches at their designated locations, but instead goes through the `svchost.exe` -> `Component Object Model (COM)` and only then to the actual thumbnail cache database.
+In my understanding, there might be a "virtual" file locking mechanism, which doesn't directly lock the thumbnail caches at their designated locations but instead goes through the `svchost.exe` -> `Component Object Model (COM)` and only then to the actual thumbnail cache database.

-In the following image, it is evident that a new GUID is being created by the combase.dll, which is the libary of the Component Object Model (COM):
+In the following image, it is evident that a new GUID is being created by the combase.dll, which is the library of the Component Object Model (COM):

 ![COM creating a new guid](./docs/assets/combase_calls.png)

-It is unclear to why Microsoft would force into using a single-threaded approach.
+It is unclear why Microsoft would be forced into using a single-threaded approach.
 It is well-known that SQLite natively supports multi-threaded reads and writes from their documentation.

 > See: <https://www.sqlite.org/threadsafe.html#:~:text=Multi%2Dthread.,threads%20at%20the%20same%20time>.